 \subsection{Downstream Tasks}

-{\flushleft \bf Action Recognition.} We evaluate our pre-trained model on four common video datasets: (a) \textbf{Something-Something V2} (SSV2)~\citep{ssv2}, (b) \textbf{Kinetics-400}~\citep{kinetics}, (c) \textbf{UCF-101}~\citep{ucf}, (d) \textbf{HMDB-51}~\citep{hmdb}.
-Our evaluation is two-fold: (i) We conduct \emph{zero-shot} video retrieval and \emph{linear} action recognition on the SSV2 dataset to evaluate the transferability of the learned video representation, where the former aims to retrieve videos of the same category as a query video, and the latter freezes the video encoder and only optimizes a linear classifier. (ii) We \emph{fully fine-tune} our pre-trained model with label supervision on the training set of the four datasets to evaluate the recognition capability.
-See Appendix~\ref{appendix: action_data} for details.
+{\flushleft \bf Action Recognition.} We evaluate our pre-trained model on four common video datasets: (a) \textbf{Something-Something V2} (SSV2)~\cite{ssv2}, (b) \textbf{Kinetics-400} (K400)~\cite{kinetics}, (c) \textbf{UCF-101}~\cite{ucf}, (d) \textbf{HMDB-51}~\cite{hmdb}.
+Our evaluation is two-fold: (i) We conduct \emph{zero-shot} \textbf{video-to-video retrieval} and \emph{linear probe} \textbf{classification} on SSV2 to evaluate the transferability of the learned video representation.
+The former aims to retrieve videos of the same category as a query video, and the latter freezes the visual encoder and only optimizes a linear classifier. (ii) We \emph{fully fine-tune} our pre-trained model on the training set of the four datasets to evaluate the action recognition capability.
+See Appendix for details.

-{\flushleft \bf Text-to-Video Retrieval.} Beyond action recognition, we further evaluate retrieval performance on four benchmarks to see if the improved semantic-aware video representation can benefit retrieval tasks: (a) \textbf{MSR-VTT}~\citep{msrvtt} (b) \textbf{DiDeMo}~\citep{didemo} (c) \textbf{MSVD}~\cite{msvd} (d) \textbf{LSMDC}~\citep{lsmdc}.
+{\flushleft \bf Text-to-Video Retrieval.} Beyond action recognition, we further evaluate retrieval performance on four benchmarks to see if the improved semantic-aware video representation can benefit retrieval tasks: (a) \textbf{MSR-VTT}~\cite{msrvtt} (b) \textbf{DiDeMo}~\cite{didemo} (c) \textbf{MSVD}~\cite{msvd} (d) \textbf{LSMDC}~\cite{lsmdc}.
 We adopt Recall@K (R@K) and Median Rank (MedR) as the evaluation metric.
-See Appendix~\ref{appendix: retri_data} for details.
+See Appendix for details.